 [I]t is an erroneous belief that the value of gold or any metallic basis determines directly the value of money.
 The gold standard is a mechanism which was intended and for a long time did successfully force governments to control the quantity of money in an appropriate manner so as to keep its value equal with that of gold.
 But there are many historical instances which prove that it is certainly possible, if it is in the self-interest of the issuer, to control the quantity even of a token money in such a manner as to keep its value constant.

-Similarly with crypto-currency as base money, intermediation will tend to stabilize the its day-to-day value by stabilizing the demand for it, allowing fluctuations to be borne by changes in the supply of banknotes rather than by the volume of transactions in base money.18 The base money, on the other hand, influences the value of the banknotes only so far as convertibility (as, we presume, will be demanded of private intermediaries) disciplines them to maintain such a quantity of notes that the two values stay roughly on par.
+When the circulation of liabilities redeemable in base money comes to dwarf the circulation of the base money itself, the day-to-day demand for base money is low and stable compared to a pure commodity currency.21 If the main source of Bitcoin’s volatility is volatile demand, we can expect the issue and circulation of bitcoin-redeemable liabilities to stabilize the demand for (and therefore the value of) Bitcoin by allowing fluctuations to be borne by changes in the supply of liabilities rather than by the price level or the volume of transactions.
+The base money, on the other hand, influences the value of the liabilities only so far as redeemability (as, we presume, will be demanded of private intermediaries – cf. Selgin & White ) disciplines issuers to maintain such a quantity of liabilities that the two values stay roughly on par.

-What this means is that we might be able to design a protocol so that the total supply of coins behaves similarly to competitive coin-backed banknotes, without intermediation at all.
-In other words, a crypto-currency might be designed so as to mimic a monetary base other than gold.
+The fact that redeemability does not determine value except so far as it determines quantity means that we might be able to design a protocol so that the total quantity of coins behaves similarly to a system of competitive and redeemable bank liabilities, without intermediation at all.
 Bitcoin’s periodic halving of the mining reward is arbitrary, and several alternative mining schemes have already been devised.
 Given the hurdles discussed above – at least some of which are likely to be permanently intractable – it will be worth considering alternatives by which the flexibility of intermediation might be baked into the protocol, thereby evading the legal hurdles.

-One idea which has been suggested is linking the proliferation of coins to some macroeconomic variable – for example unemployment or an exchange rate – as a central bank might target these variables.
-The relative ease with which new crypto-currencies can be created might suggest a wide scope for experimentation here.
-However, to link the proliferation of coins to some exogenous macroeconomic variable would be to give up decentralization and subject it to somebody’s will.
-Its dependence on data entered from outside means that in principle it can be modified arbitrarily, and targeted easily by hostile or well-intentioned governments.19 Such an arrangement would not differ essentially from rule-based central banking: the rule can be broken, as it has been in every historical example.
+One possibility is linking the proliferation of coins to some macroeconomic variable – for example unemployment or an exchange rate – as a central bank might target these variables.
+The relative ease with which new cryptocurrencies can be created might suggest a wide scope for experimentation here.
+However, as Sams (2015) put it, “the variable will be a fact about the world outside of the system that needs to be represented inside the system via some trust-minimizing mechanism.”22 So far as this arrangement exposes the money supply to somebody’s will or to the interference of hostile or well-intentioned governments, such an arrangement would not differ essentially from rule-based central banking: the rule can be broken, as it has been in every historical example.

-Thus we set our sights on the elusive goal of a neutral money, one in which changes in the money supply cause no relative price changes.
-The problem, then, will be to set the net rate of proliferation of coins (ΔM) to offset changes in velocity.
-This can be done easily enough by a protocol that provides both for the proliferation and deletion of coins,22 varying the rates of each to match the ΔM implied by the current measure of velocity, in a mechanism similar to the dynamic adjustment of Bitcoin’s hash target to computing power on the network.
+Thus we set our sights on the elusive goal of a neutral money, one in which changes in the money supply cause no transient relative price changes.
+The problem will be to set the net rate of proliferation of coins (ΔM) to offset changes in velocity.
+This can be done easily enough by a protocol that provides both for the proliferation and deletion of coins,25 varying the rates of each to match the ΔM implied by the current measure of velocity, in a mechanism similar to the dynamic adjustment of Bitcoin’s hash target to computing power on the network.

 I elide the details of implementation, however, because the focus on macroeconomic aggregates gets us in fact no closer to a solution.
 Such a scheme would be form without substance – a macroeconomic cargo cult, lacking the cardinal function of intermediation: the channeling of liquidity to its most valued uses.
 Intermediation ensures a relatively quick diffusion of new money through the economy – otherwise we are left with the transmission mechanism of the idiosyncratic spending habits of the miners to whom the new money goes as a reward.
 This will necessitate spurious and self-reversing price adjustments as miners spend their funds.

-This, of course, vitiates completely the vaunted neutrality of our currency.
+Such self-reversing price adjustments, of course, are equivalent with monetary disequilibrium; they vitiate completely the vaunted neutrality of our currency.
 Historically, equilibrating changes in the quantity of money have propagated through financial intermediaries.
 A currency which adjusts the quantity without intermediation, by contrast, highlights the fact that money approaches neutrality only when quantity changes are borne through a loanable funds market, and only to the extent of the depth of that market.
 And, on the other hand, where changes in the quantity of money enter elsewhere than through a loanable funds market, transitional disequilibria will arise with greater severity, even if the quantity change is in the equilibrating direction.

 A loanable funds market, where intermediaries can take bids from those most willing to bear those monetary changes, is more than a merely automatic act of channelling funds.
 Even if the protocol should also provide for a central clearinghouse to channel savings to those who might bid for it, individual to individual, the specialization and economies of scale that constitute the chief functional justification of banking as a separate industry is still lost.
 Individual entrepreneurs would scarce be able to take on the administrative functions of an intermediary, and still less miners, who are by no means the same sort of person who would excel as an entrepreneur.